ng-chicago/ng-chicago.github.io/_posts/2018-06-19-add-2-home-screen.md

  * -- Clearing browsing data in Edge sometimes does not stop spinning?
 (06/19/2018)<br><br>
  * -- If you open the app from the Chrome Desktop apps screen, it may open a standalone window, but not give focus to that window (Mac Chrome).
 You can access the app from the new icon in the dock.<br><br>
  * -- The Prompt could be shown multiple times after rejection in desktop Chrome.
 It CANNOT be shown after rejection in mobile Chrome, Edge.
+ * -- If you open a PWA site in the twitter "browser" window, and even then "open in browser" it may not properly prompt A2HS.
+Looks like you may have to open the site directly in the browser?

 #### Reference Articles  ####
 [Chrome 68 snack-bar ignores preventDefault()](https://developers.google.com/web/updates/2018/06/a2hs-updates){:target="_blank"}